flagis/GeoAtelier/7_SensorThingsAPI/readme.md

 ## What & where OGC SensorThings API??

-An implementation of the OGC SensorThings API spec is running on the Synology NAS: Fraunhofer's FROST.
+An implementation of the OGC SensorThings API spec is running on the cloud (a Synology NAS): Fraunhofer's FROST.
 We connect to it using HTTP (MQTT is also enabled, but is not used here today)

 ```cpp
 const char protocol[] = "http";